Spiked Thin Mint Shake is a delicious treat when you want to feel like a kid…but aren’t!

 Now that I don’t have ‘littles’ in the house anymore I’m not required to fulfill those constant requests for support…for their school, for soccer, for choir, for Brownies and for Girl Scouts.
 Even so, this time of year rolls around and I’m powerless when it comes to the Thin Mint and Samoa cookies the Girl Scouts are selling.

 I might call myself a food and cocktail blogger but within those descriptions is one constant.
 I provide a recipe with EVERY SINGLE POST.
 It’s why I started blogging; to share with family and friends the dishes I had created in my kitchen that we loved.
-So I asked them for the recipe in exchange; they said no and no problem; I just did it myself!
+So I asked them for the recipe in exchange and they said no.

 Remember the Boozy Salted Caramel Milkshake from Ted’s?
 Or maybe the Boozy Hot Fudge Milkshake?
 Those are what inspired me to try something similar with Thin Mints as the star.
 There is something decadent about drinking a milkshake that reminds us of childhood but includes a tipple of booze; almost makes it feel like we shouldn’t but we can and we do!

 This one is great too, and while Girl Scout cookie season is short lived, they are available through March.
 Too late?
 Just substitute some Oreo Cookies and it will be close with the Mint Chocolate Chips and the Peppermint Schnapps in the mix.
 Want to make it for St. Patrick’s Day?
 Add a bit of green food coloring to the whipped cream while beating it…you’ll fit right in!

 Now off to sample this again, you know, to make sure I got it just right.
 Cheers!

 - Boozy Salted Caramel Milkshake

 - Chocolate Gelato with Bourbon and Chocolate Chips